4paradigm/OpenMLDB/README.md

 - **[Slack](https://join.slack.com/t/openmldb/shared_invite/zt-ozu3llie-K~hn9Ss1GZcFW2~K_L5sMg)**

-- **GitHub Issues and Discussions**: If you are a serious developer, you are most welcome to join our discussion on GitHub. **GitHub Issues** are used to report bugs and collect new requirements. **GitHub Discussions** are mostly used by our project maintainers to publish and comment RFCs.
+- **[GitHub Issues](https://github.com/4paradigm/OpenMLDB/issues)** and **[GitHub Discussions](https://github.com/4paradigm/OpenMLDB/discussions)**: If you are a serious developer, you are most welcome to join our discussion on GitHub. **GitHub Issues** are used to report bugs and collect new requirements. **GitHub Discussions** are mostly used by our project maintainers to publish and comment RFCs.

 - [**Blogs (Chinese)**](https://www.zhihu.com/column/c_1417199590352916480)